thegreystone/java-svc/jvmti/README.md

 I initially thought I'd add a simple agent here, but didn't for the following reasons:

-* Since you would be compiling a native library, the example will still require some additional setup
+* Since you would be compiling a native library, the example will require some additional setup
 * Much of what you'd want to do using JVMTI could be accomplished either using JDI, or another serviceability technology
 * Since it would be a bit more involved to get started, you might as well go with one of the example agents out there